anyrun/anyrun-integration-opencti/anyrun-integration-ti-feed/README.md

 ______________________________________________________________________

-# ANY.RUN Threat Intelligence Feed connector for OpenCTI
+## ANY.RUN Threat Intelligence Feeds connector for OpenCTI

+ANY.RUN’s [Threat Intelligence Feeds](https://any.run/threat-intelligence-feeds/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=opencti_feeds&utm_content=linktofeedslanding) (TI Feeds) is a continuously updated source of fresh network-based Indicators of Compromise (IOCs): IPs, domains, and URLs.

+The IOCs are extracted from real-time analyses done by experts from 15,000 companies in ANY.RUN’s Interactive Sandbox.

+### Connector’s functionality

-The ANY.RUN Threat Intelligence Feed connector provides OpenCTI users with a continuously updated stream of fresh, accurate indicators of compromise, including malicious IPs, URLs, and domains.
-This enables security teams to proactively defend against emerging, evolving, and persistent cyber threats.
+The connector for Threat Intelligence Feeds provides OpenCTI users with simple, automated access to uniquely sourced and accurate indicators of compromise.

+* Enrich OpenCTI artifacts with context from threat investigations
+* Get access to pre-processed IOCs with minimum false positives
+* Detect threats early and prevent attacks using high-quality indicators

+Key SOC benefits

+Integrate TI Feeds with OpenCTI for an easy access to all the benefits it brings:

+* Expanded Coverage: ANY.RUN’s exclusive IOCs come from Memory Dumps, Suricata IDS, in-browser data, and internal threat categorization systems, increasing the chance of detection of the most evasive threats.
+* Reduced Workload: The indicators are pre-processed to avoid false positives and ready to be used for malware analysis or incident investigation.
+* Informed Response: Rich metadata provided for IOCs gives you the context for in-depth threat investigations and faster response.

+### Installation

-To use the integration, ensure you have an active [ANY.RUN TI Feed subscription](https://any.run/demo/?utm_source=opencti_marketplace&utm_medium=integration&utm_campaign=opencti_form).
+To use the integration, ensure you have an active [ANY.RUN TI Feeds subscription](https://intelligence.any.run/plans/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=opencti_feeds&utm_content=linktotiplans ).

-## Installation

-The ANY.RUN Threat Intelligence Lookup connector for OpenCTI is a standalone Python service that requires access to both the OpenCTI platform and RabbitMQ.
+ANY.RUN TI Feeds connector for OpenCTI is a standalone Python service that requires access to both the OpenCTI platform and RabbitMQ.
 RabbitMQ credentials and connection parameters are provided automatically by the OpenCTI API, based on the platform’s configuration.

 You can enable the connector in one of the following ways:

-* Run as a Python process: simply configure the `config.yml` file with the appropriate values and launch the connector directly.
+* Run as a Python process: simply configure the config.yml file with the appropriate values and launch the connector directly.

-* Run in Docker: use the ANY.RUN docker image `anyrun/opencti-connector-anyrun-feed:latest`
+* Run in Docker: use the ANY.RUN docker image anyrun/opencti-connector-anyrun-feed:latest

-ANY.RUN provide a sample `docker-compose.yml` file, which can be used as a standalone deployment or integrated into OpenCTI’s main `docker-compose.yml`.
+ANY.RUN provides a sample docker-compose.yml file, which can be used as a standalone deployment or integrated into OpenCTI’s main docker-compose.yml.

-**Note**:
+Note:

-- If you deploy the connector independently, make sure it can reach RabbitMQ on the port defined in your OpenCTI configuration.
+* If you deploy the connector independently, make sure it can reach RabbitMQ on the port defined in your OpenCTI configuration.
-- If you're experiencing issues or require an immediate update, ANY.RUN can provide an updated Docker image upon request.
-Please contact our support team at <anyrun-integrations@any.run>.
+* If you're experiencing issues or require an immediate update, ANY.RUN can provide an updated Docker image upon request.
+Please contact our support team at support@any.run.

 ### Requirements

-- OpenCTI Platform >= 6.7.4
+* OpenCTI Platform >= 6.7.4
-- ANY.RUN TI Feed subscription
+* ANY.RUN TI Feeds subscription

-## Generate Basic Authentication token
+### Generate Basic Authentication token

-To obtain your Basic Authentication token, please contact your ANY.RUN account manager directly or fill out the request [form](https://any.run/demo/?utm_source=opencti_marketplace&utm_medium=integration&utm_campaign=opencti_form).
+To obtain your Basic Authentication token, please contact your ANY.RUN account manager directly or [fill out the request form](https://app.any.run/contact-us/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=opencti_feeds&utm_content=linktocontactus).

 ### Configuration